 How Do I Know If My Baby Is Teething?

 Teething is when teeth first come through a baby's gums.
 It's a big deal for the baby and the parents.
-The Indian Dental Association provides a great tooth eruption chart for reference.
+Here's a simple baby teething timeline from Parenthoodlife.sg that will give you a general idea of what to expect.
 If your little one has teeth coming in early, that's okay.
 What's important is that your child visits the dentist within six months following the eruption of their first tooth.

 Here's a general timeline of what happens with baby teeth:

-- Within the first year: The first teeth start growing; they're typically the two bottom front teeth, also known as the central incisors.
+- Within the first year: The first teeth that start showing are typically the two bottom front teeth, also known as the central incisors.
 Next, come the top four teeth, called the central and lateral incisors.

 - Rubbing their gums.
 Babies generally love to put things in their mouths but rubbing things on their gums may become excessive when the teething process begins.